 Service on that Respondent shall be deemed completed when received.
-All other Respondents, including
+All other Respondents, including individuals, must be served as required by the California Code of Civil Procedure for a civil action.

 Filing fee

 The Claimants shall pay a single, nonrefundable filing fee of \$150 per arbitration payable to "Arbitration Account" regardless of the number of claims asserted in the Demand for Arbitration or the number of Claimants or Respondents named in the Demand for Arbitration.